-Pennsylvania Statewide Evaluation for Student Professional Knowledge and Practice Category I: Planning and Preparation - Student teacher/candidate demonstrates thorough knowledge of content and pedagogical skills in planning and preparation.
-Student teacher makes plans and sets goals based on the content to be Category II: Classroom Environment - Student teacher/candidateestablishes and maintains a purposeful and equitable environment for learning, in which students feel safe, valued, and respected, by instituting routines and setting clear Category III - Instructional Delivery - Student teacher/candidate, through knowledge of content, pedagogy and skill in delivering instruction, engages students in learning by using a variety of instructional strategies.
-Category IV - Professionalism - Student teacher/candidate demonstrates qualities that characterize a professional person in aspects that occur in and beyond the classroom/building.
-Alianment with PA Code 22.
-Act taught/learned, their knowledge of assigned students and his/her instructional context.
-Alignmen with PA Code, Act expectations for student behavior.
+Pennsylvania Statewide Evaluation for Student Professional Knowledge and Practice

+Category I: Planning and Preparation - Student teacher/candidate demonstrates thorough knowledge of content and pedagogical skills in planning and preparation.
+Student teacher makes plans and sets goals based on the content to be taught/learned, their knowledge of assigned students and his/her instructional context.

 Alignment with PA Code, Act 354.33.
+(1)(i)(E), (B)

-(1)(i)(E), (B) Alignment with PA Code 22, Act 354.33.
-(1)(i)(D),(F),(G) 354̃.33.
-(1)(i)(I),(J) 354.33.
-(1)(i)(A), (B), (C), (G), (H) Aligned with the UofS Scholar/Decision-Maker: Planning Domains Aligned with the UofS Scholar/Decision-Maker: Instruction Domains Aligned with the UofS Scholar/Decision-Maker: Management Domains Aligned with the UofS Scholar/Decision-Maker: Professional Growth Domains
+Alianmen with PA Code, Act 354.33.
+(1)(i)(A), (B), (C), (G), (H) Aligned with the UofS Scholar/Decision-Maker: Planning Domains

+nia Statewide Evaluation for St.

+Category II: Classroom Environment -

+Student teacher/candidate establishes and

+maintains a purposeful and equitable

+environment for learning, in which

+students feel safe, valued, and respected,

+by instituting routines and setting clear

+expectations for student behavior.

+Alignment with PA Code, Act

+354.33.
+(1)(i)(E), (B)

+Aligned with the UofS Scholar/Decision-Maker: Instruction Domains

+Aligned with the UofS Scholar/Decision-Maker: Management Domains

+Category IV - Professionalism Student teacher/candidate demonstrates

+qualities that characterize a professional

+person in aspects that occur in and beyond

+the classroom/building.

+Alignment with PA Code 22, Act 354.33.
+(1)(i)(I),(J)

+Alianed with the UofS Scholar/Decision-Maker: Professional Growth Domains